 The actual divorce hearing was relaxed and positive, despite the reason for being there.
 Their witness injected his own brand of humor.
 He was friends with both of them, and had the uncomfortable job of testifying that the parties longer having marital relations.
 After the hearing, the newly divorced couple walked outside and took a “divorce selfie”.
 The phrase #divorceselfie was a trending topic in the news a year or so ago, as couples who were divorcing were posting photos of them at the Courthouse after their hearing with smiles on their faces.
 It was a way of celebrating an amicable, respectful divorce.

 One of the parties in the case blogged about her experience.
 You can read her entry here.
 With permission from all involved (my client, the writer and her lawyer), I wanted to share this as proof that even though this couple (in her words) may have “failed at marriage” they were able to “rock divorce!”

-If you are seeking the advice of a family law attorney, please contact the Law Office of Laurie M. Wasserman LLC at 410-842-1070 or email@example.com.
+If you are seeking the advice of a family law attorney, please contact Wasserman Family Law at 410-842-1070 or email@example.com.
 We practice in jurisdictions throughout the State of Maryland.